-An award available to four students with a minimum GPA of 3.0 and proven financial need.
-The award may also be given to students who are involved in extra-curricular activities and clubs.
+An award in the amount of \$2,500-\$3,000 each, available to full-time students with a minimum GPA of 3.0 and proven financial need.
+Preference may be given to students who are involved in extra-curricular activities and clubs, including clubs on campus.
+The scholarship is renewable as long as the student continues to meet all the established criteria.